oVirt/ovirt-site/source/sla/network-qos.html.md

 #### VDSM

-VDSM will not be affected by the Network Profiles.
+VDSM will not be affected by the VNIC Profiles.
 The engine will encapsulate this abstraction and will keep

 ### Tests